 The Dead Rise.
-Yoflid also has reanimated the corpses that dwell in the reliquary.
-Dozens of mummified skeletons (18) now roam the halls of the reliquary, but they wander aimlessly, only attacking targets within 15 feet and quickly lose interest if a target moves out of that range.
-A party that descends into the reliquary through the trap door on the dais sees four of these skeletons reanimating in the wake of Juriendor's passage.
-Otherwise, the party only encounters one or two skeletons at a time.
+Yoflid also has reanimated the corpses that dwell in the Reliquary.
+Dozens of mummified skeletons (\$16) now roam the halls of the Reliquary, but they wander aimlessly and only seek to attack targets within 15 feet and quickly lose interest if a target moves out of that range.
+A party that descends into the Reliquary through the trap door on the dais sees several of these skeletons reanimating in the wake of Juriendor's passage.

-The sigill locus, softly glowing near center of the reliquary, is also the source of magic that is reanimating the mummified skeletons.
+The counter ritual locus, softly glowing in the center of the Reliquary, is also the source of magic that is reanimating the mummified skeletons.
 A character who uses an action to "break the circle" disrupts its magic.